 It’s an inspiration to see how open Rotty is towards other people.
 Of course, the extra income by ResiRest is pleasant.
 “The money I earn is quite nice to add to the budget.”
 She noticed the travellers she met were enthusiastic about meeting her, and about tasting real local food.
 That’s why she expects that ResiRest in The Gambia can become “something big”.
 And, when she get’s more guests in her house in Brusubi: “Then I would be able to save some money, really, that would be great.”

 4Gambia and ResiRest support the locals of The Gambia together.
 With the knowledge of 4Gambia about the country, culture, and people, ResiRest facilitates about 30 families now.
 By joining ResiRest, they can provide travellers with a unique, cultural experience.
 And so, the locals get their fair share of the Gambian tourist industry.
 The smiling coast of Africa is the perfect way to describe The Gambia.
 Happy, hospitable people like Zainab and Rotty, always with a big smile.
 A country that welcomes travellers with joy.
 Yet, behind the smile, often there’s a head full of worries.
 For Gambian people, access to for instance healthcare and education is not simple.
 In addition, many of them are unemployed.
 People are poor, and struggle to get a better life.

 Want to support Gambian people too?

 If you are about to travel The Gambia, it’s easy to support a local family.
-Book a meal in the free ResiRest app (right here), so you directly support your host family while you have a great time together.
+Book a meal through one of our travel partners.
+You directly support your host family while you have a great time together.
 Simple, safe, and fun!

 Otherwise, check the website of 4Gambia to see more of their projects in The Gambia.
 You will find many different projects, yet all of them empowering the Gambian people in a positive way.